Bond amounts and payments

 First, renters pay bond to the rental provider.
 Then, rental providers must lodge the bond with the RTBA.

 If a rental provider asks for a bond, they must give the renter 2 copies of the condition report (or 1 electronic copy) before they move in.
-The renter should check the condition report and must return it to the rental provider within 5 business days of moving in.
+The renter should check the condition report can make comments to record their own notes about the condition of the property.
+They must return the condition report to the rental provider within 5 business days of moving in.

 There are rules about what happens to the bond after the renter has paid:

-• The rental provider must lodge the bond with the RTBA within 10 business days of receiving it.
+- The rental provider must lodge the bond with the RTBA within 10 business days (does not include weekends and public holidays) of receiving it.

 In a sub-let, the head renter needs to manage the bond.
 Read more about sub-lets.